Hilo, Hawaii: History

 Around 1100 AD, the first Hilo inhabitants arrived, bringing with them Polynesian knowledge and traditions.
-Although archaeological evidence is scant, oral history has many references to people living in Hilo, along the Wailuku and Wailoa rivers during the time of ancient Hawaii.
+Although archaeological evidence is scant, oral history has many references to people living in Hilo, along the Wailuku and Wailoa rivers during the time of ancient Hawaiʻi.
 Oral history gives the meaning of Hilo as "to twist".

 Originally, the name "Hilo" applied to a district encompassing much of the east coast of the island of Hawaiʻi, now divided into the District of South Hilo and the District of North Hilo.
 When William Ellis visited in 1823, the main settlement there was Waiākea on the south shore of Hilo Bay.
 Missionaries came to the district in the early-to-middle 19th century, founding Haili Church.

 Hilo expanded as sugar plantations in the surrounding area created jobs and drew in many workers from Asia.
 For example, by 1887, 26,000 Chinese workers worked in Hawai'i's sugar cane plantations, one of which was the Hilo Sugar Mill.
 At that time, the Hilo Sugar Mill produced 3,500 tons of sugar annually.

 A breakwater across Hilo Bay was begun in the first decade of the 20th century and completed in 1929.
-On April 1, 1946, an 8.6-magnitude earthquake near the Aleutian Islands created a 14 m tsunami that hit Hilo 4.9 hours later, killing 160 people.
+On April 1, 1946, an 8.6-magnitude earthquake near the Aleutian Islands created a 14 m tsunami that hit Hilo 4.9 hours later, killing 159 total in the islands, with 96 deaths in Hilo alone.
 In response, an early warning system, the Pacific Tsunami Warning Center, was established in 1949 to track these killer waves and provide warning.
-This tsunami also caused the end of the Hawaii Consolidated Railway, and instead the Hawaii Belt Road was built north of Hilo using some of the old railbed.
+This tsunami also caused the end of the Hawaii Consolidated Railway, and instead the Hawaiʻi Belt Road was built north of Hilo using some of the old railbed.

 On May 22, 1960, another tsunami, caused by a 9.5-magnitude earthquake off the coast of Chile that day, claimed 61 lives, allegedly due to the failure of people to heed warning sirens.
 Low-lying bayfront areas of the city on Waiākea peninsula and along Hilo Bay, previously populated, were rededicated as parks and memorials.

 Hilo expanded inland beginning in the 1960s.
-The downtown found a new role in the 1980s as the city's cultural center with several galleries and museums opening; the Palace Theater reopened in 1998 as an arthouse cinema.
+The downtown found a new role in the 1980s as the city's cultural center with several galleries and museums opening; the Palace Theater reopened in 1998 as an arthouse cinema movie palace.

 Closure of the sugar plantations (including those in Hāmākua) during the 1990s hurt the local economy, coinciding with a general statewide slump.
 Hilo in recent years has seen commercial and population growth.